pwang00/pwang00.github.io/_posts/2025-08-31-tfcctf-the-bear.md

 $$ = \Big\lfloor\frac{a}{2} \Big\rfloor = x \gg 6 $$

-This leads to two key insights.
+This leads to a few key insights.
 Every time we query a new sample:

 * We get the 26 _most significant bits_ of the first word
 * We get no information on the second word
+* The truncation indeed reduces to a bitwise rshift

-Together, these insights allow us to deduce how to set up the constraints for SymRandCracker.
-In our setup, we want to submit two constraints per sample: the first being our left-padded 26 bit sample with 6 unknown least significant bits, and the second being 32 unknown (free) bits:
+Together, these insights suggest [SymRandCracker](https://github.com/icemonster/symbolic_mersenne_cracker/tree/main) is suitable for recovering the MT19937 state, and furthermore, allow us to deduce the correct constraints to submit.
+In our scenario, we want to submit two constraints per sample: the first being our left-padded 26 bit sample with 6 unknown least significant bits, and the second being 32 unknown (free) bits:

 ```python
 ut = Untwister()